Female drivers in Pakistan get a bad rep

 If anything, female drivers in Pakistan are always stereotyped and joked about in every gathering and every conversation that takes a turn towards driving.
 The members of the female sex constantly have to make an extra effort to prove that “they CAN drive”.

 Here are 15 stereotypes that society has put on female drivers that are utterly misogynistic:

 1. Never trust a woman with indicators.
 If the indicator says left, they will definitely turn right.

 2. Where there is an accident, there is always a woman…

-3. A female driver neither stops for anyone nor gives way to any being.
+3. Female drivers in Pakistan neither stops for anyone nor give way to any being.

 4. Signals are definitely not made for them.